omahs/zkevm-doc/mkdocs/docs/zkEVM/Basic-Concepts/A-Generic-State-Machine.md

 Also, the *free* inputs may come in the form of another JSON file, let's name it $\texttt{input.json}$.
 In addition, the executor can read information in databases and receive relevant input such as the $\texttt{PIL.json}$.
 (As was seen in the case of the mFibonacci SM).

-See Figure below for an concise description of what the executor does.
+See Figure below for a concise description of what the executor does.